TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

 **(3)** Best practice: Try to avoid a single-portal approach

 **(4)** Best practice: Have your ALM setup strategy in place before the actual requirements delivery starts

+> Preamble

+This is my personal take on a resilient ALM setup strategy.
+Still, there are many opinions about this out there, so hopefully you can take some benefits out of it for your personal ALM setup strategy.
+This post will not discuss about the technical setup of an ALM setup.
+Please look at it from a strategic point of view and than choose your favourite tools and system setups to support that strategy.

 > ALM Setup - Introduction